-- Number of people starting an IVA up 20%
+- Record numbers of people starting an IVA

 - Why are more people using IVAs?

 Overall the total number of people declaring themselves insolvent (including Bankruptcy and DRO) increased by 17% in the first half of 2018.
 This is compared to the same period last year (up from approximately 46,600 to approximately 54,700).

 Source: The Insolvency Service Official Statistics (Not Seasonally Adjusted)

 The number of people starting an IVA in 2018 is on course for a record high.
 If the volumes continue at their current levels over 60,000 people will make use of the debt solution this year.
 It will be the highest number ever recorded in a single year.

 In the same period the number of people going bankrupt or starting a Debt Relief Order also increased by around 10%.
 As such there now seems to be compelling evidence that the number of people struggling with debt is on the increase.